AFLplusplus/AFLplusplus/docs/env_variables.md

     the target.
 This must be equal or larger than the size the target was compiled with.

+  - AFL_TESTCACHE_SIZE allows you to overrider the define in config.h for TESTCASE_CACHE.
+Recommended values are 50-250MB - or more if your fuzzing finds a huge amount of paths for large inputs.

   - Setting AFL_DISABLE_TRIM tells afl-fuzz to no trim test cases.
 This is usually a bad idea!